-In the United States; endemic from Georgia to Massachusetts, the upper Midwest, and in Oregon and California; affects all age groups.
+OCCURRENCE In the United States; endemic from Georgia to Massachusetts, the upper

+Midwest, and in Oregon and California; affects all age groups.
 People who spend time outdoors in tick-infested environments are at an increased risk of exposure.
-Most cases have reported an exposure to ticks in their woodland/brush habitat during the warmer months, but cases have been reported during every month of the year.
+Most cases have reported an exposure to ticks in their woodland/brush habitat during the warmer months, but cases tick bite.

-Starts as a circular reddish rash expanding around or near the site of the tick bite.
 Multiple rash sites may occur.
 During the rash stage, or occasionally prior to the rash, other symptoms such as fever, headache, fatigue, stiff neck, muscle and/or joint pain may be present.
 These may also last for several weeks.
 Many cases develop without sign of a rash.